tjarbo/discord-moodle-bot/README.md

 ### Start development 🛫
 Run `npm run start` at the root of the directory.

+### Links 🔗 (In most cases)
+- The frontend can be opened under http://localhost:8080/
+- The backend and especially the api can be reached at http://localhost:4040/api
+- The api documentation can be found at http://localhost:4040/api/docs
 ## 🦸 Built With MEVN

 * [MongoDB](https://www.mongodb.com/) - The database software